fallingwax/IGN-Code-Foo/RssFeed/readme.md

 The config.php contains four variables for storing the username, password, server name or IP, and the database name.
 This file on a production server would be hidden from the end user most likely behind an .htaccess file.

-Once the databse is created and the config is populated with the correct credentials you only need to run the rssPull.php twice.
-The first time will grab the data for RssFeedContent and the second will grab the thumbnails due to the Foreign key constraints.
+Once the databse is created and the config is populated with the correct credentials you only need to run the rssPull.php.